Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 3. Biochemical blood test to detect signs of liver and kidney disease.

-4. Tests for hormones to detect diseases of the endocrine system:
+4. Hormone tests to identify diseases of the endocrine system:

 • IGF-1 is an insulin-like growth factor 1 that regulates the secretion of somatotropin.